 Now that FHA has changed its approval rules to allow financing, there is some clarification of the new rules

 - Limits on Investors – No more than 50% of the condo units may be owned by investors.
 FHA wants to try and limit its exposure to condos that are primarily rentals.

 - Condo Unit Limits – if a condo project has over 10 units, only 10% of the total number of units can be financed via FHA.
 If the project has 10 total units, then only 2 of those units may be financed via FHA.

 - Commercial Restrictions – if the condo project has commercial units, the commercial units are not allowed to total over 35% of the entire project’s floor space.
 Essentially, FHA is aiming to limit the chance that they are lending on a project that is predominantly a commercial operation.

 Your local mortgage lender can provide more details about property requirements for specific condos in your area.

 Essentially, this change in FHA rules for condos will make more homes available for FHA-insured financing.
 Over the last few years, condos were a tiny percentage of the overall number of existing FHA loans.
 By bringing back the spot approval, more people can seek out condos for potential loan approvals.

 Summing Up FHA Spot Loan Approvals

-With the change, it is likely that condos will see a rise in value.
+With this change in FHA condo approval, it is likely that eligible condos will see a rise in value.
 Since more people will be in the market to buy the properties, the rise in demand should result in better values for existing condo owners and slightly higher prices in the coming months for new condo sales.